asishdahalorg/BGgram/README.md

 ###__Scenario three - Data manipulation with D3.js__:
-* The user will have the ability to see the most uploaded photos.
+* The user has have the ability to see the most liked photos and photos with most views.
-* The browse page will have toggle abilities between different types of views
+* The browse page has have toggle abilities between different types of views.
-* Pictures will be browseable using tags
+* Pictures are browseable using tags.

 ###__Scenario four - View__:
-* Browse page will feature a toggle between gallery mode and normal mode.
-Normal mode will have __expanded__ div on hover.
+* Browse page features a toggle between Pixlr gallery mode or BGgram gallery mode.
+* Normal mode have __expanded__ div on hover.
+* Photos have like buttons.